Key facts

 Career outcomes

-As the prevalence of global health issues like obesity, malnutrition and mental illness grow, so too has the public’s interest in the relationship between nutrition and health.
-As a result, there are increasing demands for health professionals who can provide reliable, evidence-based nutrition advice.
-So much so that jobs in nutrition are expected to grow 17.6% by 2023*.
+As global health challenges such as obesity, malnutrition and mental illness continue to rise, so too does public interest in the vital connection between nutrition and health.
+This growing awareness has fuelled demand for qualified health professionals who can deliver reliable, evidence-based nutrition advice.
+In fact, jobs in nutrition are projected to increase by 15.6% over the next five years to 2029.*

-As a graduate of this course, you will have the practical skills, knowledge and real-world experience to take advantage of this demand.
-You can confidently enter the role of a nutritionist, nutrition promotion officer or nutrition consultant, and explore roles across a variety of sectors including:
+As a graduate of our Master of Human Nutrition, you will be equipped with the practical skills, knowledge and real-world experience required to meet rising industry demand.
+You will be ready to step into roles such as nutritionist, nutrition promotion officer or nutrition consultant, with opportunities across a variety of sectors, including:

 - the food industry